-The Community Festival Fund is to provide monetary grant aid for community festivals which show a social impact within Ards and North Down Borough.
-Background
+The Community Christmas Festival Fund is to provide monetary grant aid for community festivals which show a social impact within Ards and North Down Borough.
+The purpose of the fund is to enable communities to run local festivals to celebrate the festive period and MUST include switching on of Christmas Lights.